 Can students choose what to study?

-There are three broad academic streams that applicants can choose from and the academic stream must be related to current studies or relevant to the degree programme students wish to study.
+There are two broad academic streams that applicants can choose from and the academic stream must be related to current studies or relevant to the degree programme students wish to study.
 The academic streams will include some of the following areas, but these are all subject to availability of academic staff:

 Humanities – Law, History, English, Philosophy, Theology etc.

 Biological and Health Sciences – Physiotherapy, Medicine, Dentistry, Nursing, Biology, Chemistry